 All persons who attend or participate in a match at Wellacre Academy are obliged to follow the new rules.

-The flows set out from where coaches, substitutes and spectators should watch their match.
+The flows set out from where coaches, substitutes and parents and carers in a safeguarding capacity should watch their match.

 All adults who participate or spectate at a pitch are requested to scan the unique Pitch QR Code into the NHS Track and Trace Application on their mobile phone.